Skip to main content

 TLS encrypts mail between servers only.

-How Does TLS Differ from End-to-End Encryption?
+How Does TLS Differ from End-To-End Encryption?

 TLS secures the path between servers.